• Learn with me

 Brightness - Because of the high melting point of beeswax, the light from beeswax candles is brighter and more pleasant than that from paraffin and soy candles.
 It's the most similar to natural sunlight!

 Cost - Because these candles are made from such high-quality material, they come at a higher cost than paraffin and soy candles.
 However, they do burn longer, so some of the cost is made up for there.
 Beeswax candles do cost less if you make them yourself as well!
-I'm looking forward to making some taper candles, as well as some melt and pour jar candles with some high quality beeswax.
+I have made taper candles, as well as some melt and pour jar candles with high quality beeswax and it's a very satisfying process.

 closeup of pillar beeswax candle